diegobit/aranet4-archiver/README.md

 A simple tool to fetch, store, and visualize historical data from an Aranet4 CO2 sensor.
 Built upon [Aranet4-Python](https://github.com/Anrijs/Aranet4-Python)

-> [!NOTE]
-> If you are new to aranet4 scripting, you probably should have a look first at that repo before this one.

 ## Features:
 - Automatically fetch and archive measurements into a local sqlite3 (default to `~/Documents/aranet4.db`)
 - Plot full history.
 - Quickly print recent measurements.

 ## Quickstart

+> [!TIP]
+> If you are new to aranet4 scripting, you probably should have a look first at that repo before this one.

 ### Install